niwa72/customer-product-business-analysis/README.md

 rate (41.1%) was much lower than Home's (75.5%).
-Looking closer, Electronics buyers actually had *higher* overall purchase frequency and monetary value than Home buyers, and the gap between purchases within Electronics was structurally longer — consistent with a durable-goods category that people simply don't rebuy often, not with disengaged customers.
-I did not label Electronics a retention problem based on the first number; I checked what the customers behind that number actually looked like.
+Looking closer, Electronics buyers actually had *higher* overall purchase frequency and monetary value than Home buyers, and the gap between purchases within Electronics was structurally longer — consistent with a durable-goods category that people simply don't rebuy often, rather than clear evidence of disengagement.
+I did not label Electronics a retention problem based on the first number; I checked what the customers behind that number actually looked like before drawing a conclusion.

 ---

 ## What AI Changed

-AI was most useful for accelerating repetitive SQL drafting, generating alternative analytical approaches to compare, surfacing edge cases worth validating, structuring documentation, and iterating quickly on visualizations.
-Concretely, it reduced the amount of repetitive execution and write-up, allowing more time to be spent on validation and business reasoning.

-What stayed with me throughout: deciding what the business question actually was, deciding which metrics were appropriate for that question, checking whether the underlying assumptions held up, rejecting comparisons that turned out to be misleading (like raw FBS/Standard revenue), and judging whether a finding was strong enough to support a recommendation.
-AI didn't make any of those calls — it made it faster to test them.
+Working this way changed how I approach a new dataset.
+Instead of committing to one method early and hoping it holds up, I now default to sketching two or three approaches quickly and letting the data's actual distribution decide between them — the RFM/frequency-band choice and the FBS/Standard normalization above are both products of that habit.
+It also made me more comfortable treating a first analytical result as a starting question rather than an answer.
+The main lesson wasn't simply how to analyze data faster with AI — it was how to use that speed without giving up analytical judgment, which is the mindset I'd want to bring into a role that involves judging numbers I didn't produce myself.

 ---